-The Philippines is a well acknowledged country when it comes to workforce especially in the BPO (Business Process Outsourcing) industry.
+The Philippines is a well-acknowledged country when it comes to the workforce especially in the BPO (Business Process Outsourcing) industry.
 In fact, ESEAN Briefing (2017) indicated that the Philippines beat Mumbai as the “2nd ranking BPO destination”.
 In addition, Global Innovation Inc. (2017) phrased in one of their articles that “the country (Philippines) remains to be an attractive place for investors to outsource some of their services.”
-A number of studies have also supported these acknowledgements which leads us to the question “What makes the Philippines a competent country in the BPO industry?”
+A number of studies have also supported these acknowledgments which leads us to the question “What makes the Philippines a competent country in the BPO industry?”

 Low Cost of Labor

-With around $9.00 minimum wage per day (NWPC, 2018), this is only a small percent compared to minimum wages in developed countries such as in Europe and USA (Medium, 2017).
-Not only that, office spaces, materials and legal costs are also a lot less expensive in the Philippines.
-This factor has become really attractive for investors especially when they’re well aware that the cheap labor has not resulted to poor quality of performance.
+With around $9.00 minimum wage per day (NWPC, 2018), this is only a small percent compared to minimum wages in developed countries such as in Europe and the USA (Medium, 2017).
+Not only that, office spaces, materials, and legal costs are also a lot less expensive in the Philippines.
+This factor has become really attractive for investors especially when they’re well aware that cheap labor has not resulted in the poor quality of performance.

 Highly Competent Workforce